andymina/climate-change/README.md

-# Basic Climate Change HTML/CSS Webpage about Climate Change
+# Basic HTML/CSS Webpage about Climate Change

 ## Serves as a practice of git version control on GitHub with other collaborators.